Literature Major Frequently Asked Questions

 Consult with the DUS.
 Be sure to bring a copy of the course description and syllabus.
 Final decisions about course requirements rest with the English Department faculty rather than with individual students.
 But we do listen to reason!

 You’re ready for English 397 when your regular 300-level courses no longer feel like a stretch – that is to say, when you feel that you’ve mastered the skills required for a typical 300-level English class.
 You will usually reach that milestone after you’ve taken between four and six 300-level literature courses.
 If you are considering applying to the English literature honors program, make sure to take English 397 during your junior year, ideally in fall or winter quarter.

-I know I’ve taken a TTC (or ICSP) course, but according to my academic progress report in CAESAR that requirement is still unsatisfied.
+I know I’ve taken a course that fulfills the Race & Ethnicity requirement (or any other requirement, old or new), but according to my academic progress report in CAESAR that requirement is still unsatisfied.
 What should I do?